- December 24, 2019

 Recent news headlines tell a different story and have focused national attention on the dangers of vaping to the lungs.
 Serious respiratory illness has put people in the hospital with life threatening ailments.
+(Learn more about Oral Health and Respiratory Disease).
 Scientists have yet to pinpoint the exact ingredient in e-cigarettes that cause damaging effects, but vitamin E acetate is a likely culprit.

 Vaping & Its Effects On Oral Health

 What about the risk to your oral health?
 Can vaping ruin your teeth?

 Because e-cigarettes contain nicotine, the answer is, yes, vaping can ruin your teeth.